FatemaAlsaaidi/Database_Course_Documentation/Database Search and Reporting Task.md

   - Uses various query languages (e.g., MongoDB uses BSON)
   - Examples: MongoDB, Cassandra, Couchbase

-• Centralized vs Distributed vs Cloud Databases
+â€¢ Centralized vs Distributed vs Cloud Databases
 - Centralized database:
   - All data is stored in a single location, typically on a server.
   - Easier to manage and secure but can be a single point of failure.